 - Choose whether you want to use a garden sprayer or spreader (check our garden sprayer reviews or choose the evergreen spreader).
 The Evergreen spreader is meant to spread granular lawn products so it is a perfect match of iron sulphate.
 From our standpoint, we do not recommend using a garden sprayer because often the salts from iron sulphate do not mix well with water and result in a clogged nozzle.

 - If you choose to use a sprayer, then pick a day when there is little wind and ensure rain will not fall within a 24 hour period.
-To use, measure 17 millimetres of ferrous sulphate and mix it with 4.5 litres of warm water.
+To use, measure 17 millilitres of ferrous sulphate and mix it with 4.5 litres of warm water.
 This mixture will be able to treat 200 square metres.
 Next, position your sprayer and treat affected areas.

 - If you choose to use a spreader, then you will need to water the treated area thoroughly or let the rain do it for you after using.
 No weather restrictions are using this method.
 To use: separate the iron sulphate into two halves, fill the spreader with enough substance and begin performing the spreading over the lawn.